 - Benefit corporations have the benefits of C- and S-corporations and can appeal to investors and customers alike with their stated goals for social and environmental good.

 - Non-profit corporations protect founders against liability and are exempt from property and income taxes so long as they maintain their non-profit status.

 Once you know which type of business entity is best for your situation, you need to make sure the required paperwork, such as articles of organization or incorporation, are created and filed correctly and the requisite filing fees are paid.
 Failure to follow all applicable legal requirements can render your liability protection null and void.

 While this may sound daunting, there is a simple, affordable solution.
-For only $145 + state filing fees, Launch by LegalShield connects you with an experienced provider attorney that will help you select the right business structure, create all necessary paperwork and file everything with the secretary of state or other appropriate governmental body in your state.
-On top of forming your entity, you get three months of legal support for a whole host of common business tasks you’ll need to complete beyond launching your entity.
+For only $145 + state filing fees, Launch by LegalShield connects you with an experienced provider lawyer that will help you select the right business structure, create all necessary paperwork and file everything with the Secretary of State or other appropriate governmental body in your state.
+On top of forming your entity, you get 3 months of legal support for a whole host of common business tasks you’ll need to complete beyond launching your entity.

 Ready to launch?